-Gayward Hendry, Vice Chairman
+Gayward Hendry, Chairman

 Commissioner Gayward Hendry (Republican) is serving his first term as a County Commissioner representing District 5.
-He currently serves as the Vice Chairman of the Clay County Board of County Commissioners, Chairman of the Finance & Audit Committee, and serves on the Juvenile Justice Council (Teen Court).
+He currently serves as the Chairman of the Clay County Board of County Commissioners, Chairman of the Finance & Audit Committee, and serves on the Juvenile Justice Council (Teen Court).

 Gayward is a retired CWO3 from the United States Marine Corps Reserves, where he served several tours as an Intelligence Officer with an F-18 Squadron and as a Special Agent with the Naval Criminal Investigative Service.

 He has a B.S.
 Degree from Florida State University (FSU) in Criminology and a Masters Degree in Education from the University of North Florida (UNF).
 He is a graduate of the 184th Session of the FBI National Academy and a Past President of the Florida Chapter of the National Academy Associates.

 Gayward joined the Jacksonville Sheriff’s Office in 1972, serving three years as a Patrol Officer and seventeen years in the Intelligence Unit.
 Retiring after 20 years of service, he was employed as an Investigator with the Duval County State Attorney’s Office, Jacksonville, Florida, in a Special Prosecution Division.
 In 2005, he assumed the position of Chief Inspector for the Clay County Sheriff’s Office, Green Cove Springs, Florida.
 In May of 2016, Gayward retired from law enforcement after more than 44 years of loyal, dedicated service.